Upgrading Whakatāne’s flood protection network

 How will you be impacted?

-Road closures will be in place through to the end of February (weather dependent) and may change, at times, as we move through construction.
+Road closures will be in place through to the end of March (weather dependent) and may change, at times, as we move through construction.
 Following this, a shoulder closure will be in place.

 Please follow all signage in the area and listen to instructions from traffic management staff.